DomantasBal/todo-list-group-work/README.md

 • Write unit tests for the task addition, deletion, and editing functions (Irmina)

-• Add a feature for marking tasks as favorites, only available when logged in (Irmina) (Domantas)
+• Add a feature for marking tasks as favorites, only available when logged in (Irmina)

 • Test the favorite functionality and fix any bugs or issues (Irmina)